diskoverdata/diskover-docs/source_files/user_basic_results_pane.md

 #### Most Recent Searches

-Under **Recent searches** you will find the past 10 queries that you've launched and/or the most recent [paths](#path) you’ve visited.
+Under **Recent searches**, you will find the past 10 queries that you've launched and/or the most recent [paths](#path) you’ve visited.
 You can click on any of these links to relaunch the same query.

 ### No Items Found Message